ITReema/100DaysOfCode/Day15/README.md

 }
 ```

-- ```nested-if```: it means an if statement inside an if statement. <br>
+- ```nested if```: it means an if statement inside an if statement. <br>
 #### Syntax:
 ```
 if (condition1)
 {
-   // Executes when condition1 is true
+   // executes when condition1 is true
    if (condition2)
    {
-      // Executes when condition2 is true
+      // executes when condition2 is true
    }
 }
 ```